Insurance: you pay for it every month wondering why you pay so much, until disaster strikes. And then you’re thankful you have it!

 Ultimately, you want to live the best life you can as an expat.
 So that might mean paying a little extra to ensure your dog is healthy and your laptop is safe.

-And before purchasing any insurances in the Netherlands, discuss the options with your loved ones.
+And before purchasing any insurance in the Netherlands, discuss the options with your loved ones.
 They may have concerns or questions that you haven’t thought of yet.
 And it’s important for everyone to be on the same page.

 Ready to Make Good Choices?